StamusNetworks/suricata-4-analysts/source/tls-threat-hunting.rst

 The negotiated TLS Cipher Suites used in a network are interesting to monitor.
 They contain the set of algorithms used on TLS to protect the communication.
-The level of security and confidentiality provided by the various algorithm varies a lot for instance TLS_NULL_WITH_NULL_NULL is a valid TLS cipher suite and, yes, it means nothing is done and that data is in clear text.
-This is for sure, an extreme case but some other TLS cipher suites are to be avoided like the one using RC4 algorihtm.
+The level of security and confidentiality provided by the various algorithms varies greatly.
+For instance, TLS_NULL_WITH_NULL_NULL is a valid TLS cipher suite and, yes, it means that nothing is done and the data is in clear text.
+While this is an extreme case, some other TLS cipher suites should be avoided like the one using the RC4 algorihtm.

-If this information is not directly available in Suricata TLS events, it is although available as one of the TLS JA3S parameter.
-The second parameter of the JA3S string is indeed the Cipher ID.
-This is an integer as TLS is not sending a string over the wire but this is an interesting information anyway.
+If this information is not directly available in Suricata TLS events, it is available as one of the TLS JA3S parameters.
+The second parameter of the JA3S string is the Cipher ID.
+This is an integer, as TLS is not sending a string over the wire.
+Nevertheless, this is interesting information anyway.

 We can use Splunk's extraction capabilities to get the value of the Cipher ID in a distinct field.
 All we need to do is to split the JA3S string and get the second element.
-It can be done as follows.
+This can be done as follows:

 .. code-block::